go4retro/ZoomFloppy/README.md

 ZoomFloppy comprises a circuit board containing an Atmel ATMEGA32U2  microcontroller and support circuitry.
 The ZoomFloppy interface  includes on board ports for IEC-based disk drives, connectors for the  various Commodore drive parallel cabling systems, and IEEE-488  connectors for future expansion capabilities.
 The entire unit can be  installed in a standard Hammond plastic enclosure for a truly  professional look.
 A mini-USB port provides power and PC connectivity.

-The [ZoomFloppy Schematic and PCB](https://github.com/go4retro/ZoomFloppy) are released under GPL v2 in both EAGLE CAD and high resolution PNG file formats.
+The [ZoomFloppy Schematic and PCB](https://github.com/go4retro/ZoomFloppy) are released under a Creative Commons Share Alike v4.0 license in both EAGLE CAD and high resolution PNG file formats.

 ## Requirements